 ISS ESG - Energy & Extractives Screening

-ISS ESG’s Energy & Extractives Screening includes approximately 240 data factors covering the following topics:
+ISS ESG's Energy and Extractives Screening includes approximately 240 data factors covering the following topics:

-Energy & Extractives Screening data covers both direct operations as well as operations that are ≥20% owned by the company, e.g. subsidiaries, joint ventures, associates and affiliates.
+Energy and Extractives Screening data covers both direct operations as well as operations that are more or equal 20% owned by the company, e.g. subsidiaries, joint ventures, associates and affiliates.
 Revenue shares are attributed in proportion to ownership.

 Where and how do you source your data?

 Companies within risk sectors are actively screened to determine the involvement in the energy & extractives industry.
 Screening data and estimates are based on the most recent annual report and/or financial filings, published company information, expert sources and non-governmental organisations reports.
 Further, ISS ESG conducts a fact-finding dialogue with the company when further clarification is needed.

 Third-party information such as government sources, industry databases and reputable newspapers are cross-referenced as supplemental to company disclosures.
 To ensure transparency, ISS ESG clearly indicates when revenue data is company disclosed and when it is estimated/calculated.

 Data is used by a broad range of institutional investors, asset managers, asset owners, fund managers, banks, government institutions, universities and research firms.

 What is the cost for your data offering?